lvabarajithan/popular-movies-android-nanodegree/README.md

 ## PopularMovies

-An app that displays popular and latest movies with it's detailed information about it.
+An app that displays popular and top rated movies with it's detailed information about it.
 Uses themoviedb api.

 #### For development